 The experimental setup and the procedure are inspired by a generalized natural salt-bearing rift basin (Fig. 1c; Tab.
-A1 in Appendix A).
-Boundary conditions and basin configurations, such as width of the basin, maximal amount of tilting, extension rate, layer thicknesses and timing of extension age and thickness of the salt layer, timing of rifting, thickness of the pre-kinematic overburden, maximal amount of tilting and fault displacement as well as basin width, were derived from a survey of various SBRB worldwide (Tab.
-A1).
+1 in Appendix A1).
+Boundary conditions and basin configurations, such as age and thickness of the salt layer, timing of rifting, thickness of the pre-kinematic overburden, maximal amount of tilting and fault displacement as well as basin width, were

+- 80 derived from a survey of various SBRBs worldwide (Tab.
+1).
 In most basins, the initial phase of rifting occurred prior to deposition of the major salt layer and in some case continued during deposition.
-The early post-salt evolution (~ 10 to 20 Ma after salt deposition) is usually characterized by multiple phases of rifting each followed by post-rift thermal subsidence.
+The early post-salt evolution (\sim 10 to 20 Ma after salt deposition) is usually characterized by multiple phases of rifting each followed by post-rift thermal subsidence.
 Thermal relaxation and sedimentary loading usually cause subsidence in a wider region compared to that of the stretched extensional graben (Watts et al., 1982).
-We assume that these subsidence processes are the main drivers for the basinward tilting of the graben flanks.
-Such tilting can be as much
+We assume that these subsidence processes are the main drivers for the basinward tilting of the - graben flanks.
+Such tilting can be as much as 10° (4.5° in average; Tab.
+1).
+The supposed maximal thickness of the original salt layer in the basin centre ranges between 600 and 4000 m (1600 m in average), but pinches out towards the basin margins.
+The pre-kinematic layer (~400 m in average; Tab.
+1) is defined as the post-salt overburden deposited prior to the first post-salt extensional phase.
+In some basins, there was probably no pre-kinematic overburden, because syn-salt rifting continued after end of salt deposition.
+The lithology of the pre-kinematic overburden can be fine- or coarse-grained clastics or carbonates.

-Figure 1. (a) Geological cross section of the Angolan passive margin, where basinward directed gravity gliding and spreading lead to the formation of an upslope extensional and a downslope compressional domain (Fort et al., 2004). (b) Geological cross section of the Central Graben (North Sea) (van Winden et al., 2018).
-Diapirs and other salt-related structures develop due to sub- and supra-salt extension. (c) Restored cross section of (b) to the top Upper Triassic showing inclined flanks of the rift basin.
-Note that redistribution of the salt was included in the restoration procedure by van Winden et al. (2018).
-However, restored thickness of Triassic layers and estimates of the original salt layer thickness (Ten Veen et al., 2012) provide reasonable implications for the geometry of the sub-salt base. (d) Schematic cross section showing structures typically observed in SBRB, such as thin-skinned extensional "rafts" and rollovers on the graben flanks and as well as diapirs and minibasins in the centre. (e) Concept of the experimental setup applied in the presented study.
-Graben extension is simulated by a vertically moving central block and two laterally moving flanks.
-Tilting of the flank (due to thermal subsidence) is modelled by an upward bending of the outer margins.
-Schematic evolution of the structure and the salt flow patterns in the Central Graben (North Sea) (modified from Stewart and Clark, 1999).
+Figure 1. (a) Geological cross section of the Angolan passive margin, where basinward directed gravity gliding and spreading lead to the formation of an upslope extensional and a downslope compressional domain (Fort et al., 2004). (b) Schematic evolution of the structure and the salt flow patterns in the Central Graben (North Sea) (modified from Stewart and Clark, 1999).
 It is suggested that gravity gliding above the tiled western flank of the graben coincided with upward salt flow from the graben centre towards the rift shoulders (Penge et al., 1999). (c) Conceptual sketch of the experimental setup applied in this study.
 Graben extension is simulated by a vertically moving central block and two laterally moving flanks.
-Tilting of the flanks (due to thermal subsidence) is modelled by upward bent plates. α - Angle of the salt base, VE. - vertical exaggeration.
+Tilting of the flanks (due to thermal subsidence) is modelled by upward bent plates. α - Angle of the salt base, V.E. - vertical exaggeration.